DigitalState/Core/src/Ds/Component/Form/README.md

 ### Default Values

-The form schema supports [Resolvers](../Resolver).
-In other words, while configuring default values for form inputs, you may not only use **literal values**, but also **resolver paths**.
+The form component supports [Resolvers](../Resolver).
+In other words, while configuring default values for form inputs, you may use **resolver paths** instead of **literal values**.

-For example, if you wish to populate a form input with the user's current uuid, you may use the identity resolver path, such as `ds[identity].uuid`, as the default value.
-Internally, the form component will resolve `ds[identity].uuid` to `294fa591-6210-4133-a7e8-d862a587792e`.
+For example, imagine we want to use the current logged in user's uuid as a default value for a form input, you may use `ds[identity].uuid` as the default value.
+Internally, the form component will resolve `ds[identity].uuid` to `294fa591-6210-4133-a7e8-d862a587792e` prior to returning the form object.

+### Translations

+...

 ## Validation